mre/endler.dev/content/2025/taste/index.md

 When you spend enough time with anything, patterns emerge.

-Watch 10,000 movies and suddenly you're analyzing dutch angles and obsessing over color grading.
+Watch 10,000 movies and suddenly you're analyzing Dutch angles and obsessing over color grading.
 You notice pacing issues that others don't.
 Congratulations!
 Movies are forever ruined for you.